|Zachariae Isbræ, northeast Greenland.|

 "It's a very exciting study," Csatho says.
 "It's a new and different way of understanding the ice sheet and this critical process of uplift."

-Materials provided by University at Buffalo.
+The above story is based on Materials provided by University at Buffalo.